doughodson/mat4-utils/README.md

 # mat4-utils
-Some basic utility apps to read/write MATLAB version 4 files
+Some utilities to create, read and write MATLAB version 4 files